Customer Retention Strategies in the Telecom Industry

 Preventive maintenance in telecom

 The vast amounts of information collected from customers provide telcos with a data pool that can be used to enable preventive and predictive maintenance.
-This allows providers to anticipate possible outages before they occur and makes it possible to proactively address any customer issues.
+This allows providers to anticipate possible outages before they occur and makes it possible to proactively address any customer issues, increasing customer retention in the telecom industry.

 Customers have clear expectations about the products and services they are paying for, and telcos must always know whether they are successfully meeting them.
 Some survey their customers at various points along the journey, learning about any hiccups before they become full-blown crises that can affect retention.
 In this case study, for example, Comcast questions customers who disconnect their service to identify the root causes of their complaints and address them.